Carl W. Stalling: Life and career

 Stalling remained with Warner Bros. until he retired in 1958.
 His last cartoon was To Itch His Own, directed by Chuck Jones.
 After Stalling retired in 1958, he was succeeded by Milt Franklyn, who had assisted Stalling as an arranger since the mid 1930s and was promoted to musical director in the early 1950s.
 Stalling and Franklyn had shared credits for musical direction during the last years of Stalling's tenure.

+Stalling died in the Los Angeles area on November 29, 1972.